a Subclass 572 (Vocational Education and Training Sector) visa;

 Terms & conditions

-Although all due care is taken, Industry Regulation Renewal Service PTY LTD takes no responsibility for incomplete or incorrect information provided.
+Although all due care is taken, Express Online Training (EOT) and Industry Regulation Renewal Service PTY LTD take no responsibility for incomplete or incorrect information provided.

 You can log into your account and manage your subscription and payment settings at any time.